 Sessions are usually fifty minutes in length, frequently with some flex, up to sixty minutes.
 The stated charges are for this length of time.
 Longer sessions of ninety minutes or two hours are possible, should there be a need.

 Couples Therapy can be a very helpful and rewarding for folks who want to improve their relationship and create greater quality of life.
 Often, communicating more clearly, finding ways to create win-win agreements, creating a clearer sense of the uniqueness of each partner, or simply sitting down with each other in a safe and honoring setting can renew a sense of pleasure and excitement for a couple.
 Talking through old hurts and new wounds can allow folks to reconnect at a closer and deeper level.

 David has worked with many couples over the years, and has seen many people move to more conscious, more connected, and more satisfying relationships as a result of Couples Therapy.
-David has also given workshops on creating positive relationships, and has taught Marriage and Family Therapy classes in both adult education and graduate level formats.
+In 2014, David published a book for couples, Co-Creating a Brilliant Relationship: A Journey of Deepening Connection, Meaning, and Joy.
+He has also given workshops on creating positive relationships, and has taught Marriage and Family Therapy classes in both adult education and graduate level formats.

 David works with clients who are dealing with a wide variety of issues, including:

 • creating win-win agreements

 • directing thoughts and emotions

 • self esteem, sense of self, and identity issues